statsig-io/docs/docs/stats-engine/topline-impact.md

 ![image](https://user-images.githubusercontent.com/90343952/171698790-dba2b646-578d-48a5-a794-b2c07183a7f7.png)

-Where the first term rerpesents the projected metric value after launch.
+Where the first term represents the projected metric value after launch.

 Finally, the projected relative impact of a ratio metric is the projected absolute impact divided by the baseline value of the ratio: